1996–97 Detroit Pistons season: Regular season

-Grant Hill averaged 21.4 points, 9.0 rebounds, 7.3 assists and 1.8 steals per game, and was named to the All-NBA First Team, while Joe Dumars averaged 14.7 points and 4.0 assists per game, and contributed 166 three-point field goals.
-In addition, Lindsey Hunter showed improvement averaging 14.2 points and 1.6 steals per game, along with 166 three-point field goals, while Otis Thorpe provided the team with 13.1 points and 7.9 rebounds per game, and sixth man Terry Mills contributed 10.8 points and 4.3 rebounds per game, and led the Pistons with 175 three-point field goals off the bench.
-Meanwhile, second-year center Theo Ratliff averaged 5.8 points and 1.5 blocks per game, and Long provided with 5.0 points and 3.4 rebounds per game.
+Grant Hill averaged 21.4 points, 9.0 rebounds, 7.3 assists and 1.8 steals per game, and was named to the All-NBA First Team, while Joe Dumars averaged 14.7 points and 4.0 assists per game, and contributed 166 three-point field goals, and Lindsey Hunter showed improvement averaging 14.2 points and 1.6 steals per game, along with 166 three-point field goals; despite being the starting point guard, Hunter only contributed just 1.9 assists per game.
+In addition, Otis Thorpe provided the team with 13.1 points and 7.9 rebounds per game, while sixth man Terry Mills contributed 10.8 points and 4.3 rebounds per game, and led the Pistons with 175 three-point field goals off the bench.
+Meanwhile, McKie contributed 6.3 points per game in 42 games after the trade, second-year center Theo Ratliff averaged 5.8 points, 3.4 rebounds and 1.5 blocks per game, Long provided with 5.0 points and 3.4 rebounds per game, and Michael Curry contributed 3.9 points per game.

 During the NBA All-Star weekend at the Gund Arena in Cleveland, Ohio, Hill and Dumars were both selected for the 1997 NBA All-Star Game, as members of the Eastern Conference All-Star team, while head coach Doug Collins was selected to coach the Eastern Conference; it was Dumars' sixth and final All-Star appearance.
 Meanwhile, Mills participated in the NBA Three-Point Shootout.
-Hill also finished in third place in Most Valuable Player voting, behind Karl Malone of the Utah Jazz, and Michael Jordan of the Chicago Bulls, while Dumars finished tied in sixth place in Defensive Player of the Year voting, Hunter finished in seventh place in Most Improved Player voting, Mills finished in fourth place in Sixth Man of the Year voting, and Collins finished in fifth place in Coach of the Year voting.
+Hill also finished in third place in Most Valuable Player voting, behind Karl Malone of the Utah Jazz, and Michael Jordan of the Chicago Bulls; Dumars finished tied in sixth place in Defensive Player of the Year voting, while Hunter finished in seventh place in Most Improved Player voting, Mills finished in fourth place in Sixth Man of the Year voting, and Collins finished in fifth place in Coach of the Year voting.

+The Pistons finished sixth in the NBA in home-game attendance, with an attendance of 784,234 at The Palace of Auburn Hills during the regular season.

+NBA playoffs

-In the Eastern Conference First Round of the 1997 NBA playoffs, the Pistons faced off against the Atlanta Hawks.
-After losing Game 1 on the road at the Omni Coliseum, 89–75, the Pistons won the next two games to take a 2–1 series lead; however, the Hawks won the next two games, including an 84–79 win at the Omni Coliseum in Game 5, as the Pistons lost the series, 3–2.
+In the Eastern Conference First Round of the 1997 NBA playoffs, the Pistons faced off against the 4th–seeded Atlanta Hawks, who were led by the quartet of All-Star center, and Defensive Player of the Year, Dikembe Mutombo, All-Star forward Christian Laettner, Steve Smith and Mookie Blaylock.
+The Pistons lost Game 1 to the Hawks on the road, 89–75 at the Omni Coliseum, but managed to win the next two games, which included a Game 3 win over the Hawks at home, 99–91 at The Palace of Auburn Hills to take a 2–1 series lead.
+However, the Pistons lost the next two games, including a Game 5 loss to the Hawks at the Omni Coliseum, 84–79, thus losing in a hard-fought five-game series.